 Chirashizushi (sushi bowl)

-Chirashizushi (ちらし寿司) also called barazushi or “scattered sushi,” placed the rice in a bowl instead of wrapping it around the different ingredients and garnishes it with fish and vegetable toppings.
+The chef places the rice in a bowl instead of wrapping it around the different ingredients.
+Then, the chef garnishes it with fish and vegetable toppings.

-It is an annual dish eaten during Hinamatsuri in March and people love to eat it, because it’s easy to prepare and it can make you full with just 1 meal.
+It is an annual dish eaten during Hinamatsuri in March.
+People love to eat it because it’s easy to prepare and it can make you full with just 1 meal.

 Edomae Chirashizushi (Edo-style scattered sushi) is a variation of the chirashizushi that is served with raw ingredients arranged in artistic rendering.